06/04/2020 – 🚨 STATE OF EMERGENCY

 The Coronavirus can cause an infection in people and impact their respiratory system.
 Symptoms include fever, coughing, sore throat or shortness of breath.

 It is believed that it is transmitted through human contact and can spread in close proximity.
 Body fluid (e.g. from coughing) help to spread it.
+It has now been established that the virus can spread through human carriers or off surfaces where it can survive for some time.
+Human to human contact is less likely if general precautions are taken.

 We all know what the media can be like when we work in this industry…